Oxford Grammar High School

-Oxford Grammar High School (OGHS) is a private school in Hyderabad, Telangana, India, run by Vikas Educational Academy and affiliated to Central Board of Secondary Education (CBSE).
+Oxford Grammar High School (OGS) is a private school in Hyderabad, Telangana, India, run by Vikas Educational Academy and affiliated to Central Board of Secondary Education (CBSE).

 History

 Oxford Grammar High School was founded by educationalist Manikonda Vedakumar, an alumnus of the JNTU, Hyderabad, in the year 1980.
 In 2008, its management started a Central Board of Secondary Education (CBSE) affiliated school as well.
-The total strength of the school is around 900 with 42 teachers teaching at their level best.
-It is located at St.No.13, HimayatNagar, Hyderabad, Telangana.
+The total strength of the school is around 1000 with 42 teachers teaching.